B166er-1994/B166er-1994/README.md

 - 👋 Hi, I’m @B166er-1994
-- 👀 I’m interested in ... learn as most as i can about Software Development technologies.
+- 👀 I’m interested in ...
+Software Development technologies related to C#.
-- 🌱 I’m currently learning ...
-UNO Platform, Blazor, Angular,React and some more stuf..
+- 🌱 I’m currently learning ... .Net MAUI, Blazor.
 - 💞️ I’m looking to collaborate on ... any interesting software project ...
 - 📫 How to reach me ... ramosfeliberto695@gmail.com